Who are The Corporate Alliance?

 Our trustees share their expertise and knowledge, volunteer their time and corporate offices to strengthen the Corporate Alliance.

-Corporate Alliance – Chair & Family & Legal Services Lead
+Corporate Alliance – Vice Chair & Family & Legal Services Lead

 Currently Pamela is working on the launch of UK SAYS NO MORE.